-Section 1 UNIFORMS
+SECTION I.1 UNIFORMS

 - ART.
-1 ...
+1 . . .
 During team competition, gymnasts on the same team shall wear uniforms of like color and design.
 Minimum uniform consists of a shirt, solid-colored long pants and footwear (socks or gymnastics shoes and socks).
 Shorts with/without footwear are acceptable for floor exercise and vaulting.
 Gymnasts shall wear uniforms properly and as designed by the manufacturer. - ART.
-2 ...
+2 . . .
 One American flag, not to exceed 2 inches by 3 inches, may be worn or occupy space on each item of the uniform apparel.
 By state association adoption, to allow for special occasions, commemorative or memorial patches, not to exceed 4 square inches, may be worn on the uniform without compromising its integrity.
 Neither the flag nor the patch shall interfere with the visibility of any competitor's number. - ART.
 3 ...
 A single partial/whole manufacturer's logo/trademark/reference, no more than 2 $\frac{1}{4}$ square inches with no dimension more than 2 $\frac{1}{4}$ inches, is permitted on each piece of the uniform. - ART.
 4 . . .
 During team competition, the uniform of the first competitor for a team shall establish the color and design to be worn by that team. - ART.
 5 ...
 Jewelry shall not be worn nor taped over in competition. - a.
 Medical alert medals are not considered jewelry and shall be taped to the body and the alert should be visible. - b.
 Religious medals are not considered jewelry and shall be taped to the body. - ART.
 6 ...
 Casts or splints on any body part(s) are prohibited. - ART.
-7 ...
+7 . . .
 Hand, wrist, elbow, knee and ankle braces, which are unaltered from the manufacturer's original design/production, do not require any additional padding. - ART.
 8 ...
 Athletic equipment shall not be modified from its original manufactured state and worn in the manner the manufacturer intended it to be worn. - ART.
 9 ...
-Improper uniform deductions for Articles 1-6, (as stated in sec.
-IX, Competition Rules).
+Compression sleeves may only be worn for joint support or in the bicep area for parallel bars.